SNodeC/snode.c/README.md

 called *client instance* is needed.

 A class `SocketContextFactory` is used for both instances as template argument.
-Such a `SocketContextFactory` is used internally by the `SocketServer` and the `SocketClient` for creating a concrete `SocketContext` object for each established connection.
+Such a `SocketContextFactory` is used internally by the `SocketServer` and the `SocketClient` instances to create a concrete `SocketContext` object for each established connection.
 This `SocketContext` represents a concrete application protocol.

-Both *instance-classes* have a *default constructor* and a *constructor expecting an instance name* as argument.
+Both instance-classes have, among others, a *default constructor* and a *constructor expecting an instance name* as argument.

 - When the default constructor is used to create the instance object this instance is called an *anonymous instance*.
 - In contrast to a *named instance* if the constructors expecting a `std::string` is used for instance creation.
-- For named instances *command line arguments and configuration file entries are created automatically* to configure the instance.
+- For named instances *command line arguments and configuration file entries are automatically created* to configure the instance.

-Thus, for our echo application we need to implement the application logic (application protocol) for server and client in classes derived from `core::socket::stream::SocketContext`, which is the base class of all connection-oriented (stream) application protocols, and factories derived from `core::socket::stream::SocketContextFactory`.
+Therefore, for our echo application, we need to implement the application logic (application protocol) for server and client in classes derived from `core::socket::stream::SocketContext`, the base class of all connection-oriented (stream) application protocols and factories derived from `core::socket::stream::SocketContextFactory`.

 ### SocketContextFactories

 Let\'s focus on the SocketContextFactories for our server and client first.

-All what needs to be done is to implement a pure virtual method `create()`witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a concrete application SocketContext.
+All what needs to be done is to implement a pure virtual method `create()` witch expects a pointer to a `core::socket::stream::SocketConnection` as argument and returns a concrete application `SocketContext`.

 The `core::socket::stream::SocketConnection` object involved is managed internally by SNode.C and represents the *physical connection* between the server and a client.
-Such a `core::socket::stream::SocketConnection` is needed by the `core::socket::stream::SocketContext` to handle the physical data transfer between server and client.
+Such a `core::socket::stream::SocketConnection` is needed by the `core::socket::stream::SocketContext` to *handle the physical data transfer* between server and client.

-#### Echo-Server ContextFactory
+#### Echo-Server `SocketContextFactory`

 The `create()` method of our `EchoServerContextFactory` returns the `EchoServerContext` whose implementation is presented in the [SocketContexts](#SocketContexts) section below.